ORNL/TASMANIAN/Doxygen/Installation.md

   Tasmanian::Fortran    (links to the C++ libraries and the Fortran wrappers)
 ```
 * `Tasmanian::Tasmanian` and `Tasmanian::Fortran` targets are no longer equivalent, as of version 7.1
-* `::shared` and `::static` targets are deprecated since Tasmanian builds only one type of libraries now

 In addition, the following variables will be set: